 An international experience is an invaluable part of a complete undergraduate education.
 Fairfield offers exceptional learning opportunities for students beyond the classroom including semester abroad, faculty-led programs, internships, community volunteer work, academic excursions, and events that make their abroad experience enjoyable and meaningful.
-The Fairfield University Office of Study Abroad assists students in navigating the wide array of international study choices.
+The Office of Global Fairfield assists students in navigating the wide array of international study choices.
 Students in every major have the opportunity to find a program that complements their academic studies and provides a life-changing experience.
-Visit the Study Abroad website for more detailed information.
+Visit the Global Fairfield website for more detailed information.

 All students considering an international experience are strongly encouraged to plan ahead to maximize program opportunities and to ensure optimal match of major, minor, previous language studies and intended destination.
-To ensure an optimal experience students need to discuss their program with both the academic department of their major as well as the Office of Study Abroad.
-Information sessions on Study Abroad are provided across the campus throughout the year including the Study Abroad Fair each September.
+To ensure an optimal experience students need to discuss their program with both the academic department of their major as well as the Office of Global Fairfield.
+Information sessions about study abroad are provided across the campus throughout the year including the Study Abroad Fair each September.
 Students studying abroad for a full semester are expected to: 1) enroll in a minimum of the equivalent of 15 credits at the appropriate level of instruction (i.e., beyond elementary instruction), and 2) be academically engaged at least four days per week.

 Credits for studying abroad will only be granted for academic work successfully completed at approved international programs.
-All coursework must receive pre-approval (coordinated through the Office of Study Abroad).
+All coursework must receive pre-approval (coordinated through the Office of Global Fairfield).
 Only pre-approved courses, taken at an approved program location, will be transcripted and accepted into a student's curriculum.

-The University also has a variety of affiliated programs throughout the world including Europe, Asia, Africa, and Latin America through other Jesuit universities and organizations such as Council on International Educational Exchange (CIEE), College Year in Athens (CYA), and School for Field Studies (SFS).
+The University also has a variety of affiliated programs throughout the world including Europe, Asia, Africa, and Latin America through other Jesuit universities and organizations such as AJCU, AIFS, College Year in Athens (CYA), and the Beijing Center (TBC).
 Not every program in every location is approved for Fairfield University students; please consult with a study abroad advisor or visit the study abroad website for the list of approved programs.
 All students participating in approved affiliate programs receive transfer credit for the term.
 The foreign university responsible for teaching courses will issue a transcript with credits and grades earned by the student.
 In order to receive the transfer credits the student must earn the equivalent of "C" or higher from the foreign university.
 Fairfield University cannot edit, delete, or change the grade notations on a foreign university transcript.

-In addition, Fairfield faculty members conduct short-term study abroad programs during January intersession, spring break and summer.
-Prior programs have been conducted in English literature in Ireland, Art History in Florence, Language studies in Russia, Area studies in Nicaragua, and many more.
+In addition, Fairfield faculty members conduct short-term study abroad programs during Winter Intersession, spring break, and summer.
+Prior programs have been conducted in English literature in Ireland, art history in Florence, history in Russia, psychology in Ireland, and many more.
 These programs carry credit in various disciplines and can be used for core or major or minor requirements.
 Short-term programs change each year; please consult with a study abroad advisor or visit the study abroad website for current offerings.